george-pov/YTSkedy/docs/ui/routes.md

 The `Settings` page calls `GET /api/settings/event-text-fields` on load through `EventTextFieldsService`.
 It renders the current ordered field list and keeps the derived `fieldKey` read-only in the UI.
 Add appends a new field and derives the next `textN` key immediately.
-Delete removes the row and renumbers later fields immediately.
+Delete removes the row and renumbers following fields immediately.
 Save sends the ordered fields to `PUT /api/settings/event-text-fields`; the page replaces its local model with the backend response so backend normalization is the final source of truth.
 A